• Skip to primary navigation

 Add liquid and crisp in a skillet.

-Another option for getting crispy edges to your pork roast would be to use the oven rather than the stove top.
-To do this, cover a baking sheet with edges with aluminum foil and place a layer of shredded pork on the baking sheet.
-Drizzle with the reduced liquid and place under the broiler for a few minutes until the edges turn crispy.
+Another option for getting the edges crisp, is to use the oven rather than the stove top.
+To do this, cover a rimmed baking sheet with aluminum foil and place a layer of shredded pork on the baking sheet.
+Drizzle with the reduced liquid and place under the broiler for a few minutes.
 It will only take a couple of minutes.

-If you have any left over, save it and make the best ever pulled pork mac & cheese, you’ll thank me later.
+If you have any left over, save it and make the best ever mac & cheese recipe, you’ll thank me later.

 Crock pot carnitas served on a diner roll.